swcarpentry/shell-novice/01-filedir.md

 > ## Slashes {.callout}
 >
 > Notice that there are two meanings for the `/` character.

-> When it appears at the front of a file or directory name,
+> When it appears at the front of a file, path, or directory name,
 > it refers to the root directory.
-When it appears *inside* a name,
+When it appears *inside* a path
-> it's just a separator.
+> or a path and a filename,

-Underneath `/Users`,
+> it is just a separator.

-we find one directory for each user with an account on Nelle's machine, her colleagues the Mummy and Wolfman.
+Underneath `/Users`, (or *inside* the `/Users` diretory) we find one directory for each user with an account on Nelle's machine, her colleagues the Mummy and Wolfman.

 ![Home Directories](fig/home-directories.svg)

-The Mummy's files are stored in `/Users/imhotep`, Wolfman's in `/Users/larry`, and Nelle's in `/Users/nelle`.
-Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory.
+The Mummy likes to store his files in a directory called `/Users/imhotep`, while the Wolfman just calls his file direcotry `/Users/larry`, and Nelle's are in `/Users/nelle`.
+Because Nelle is the user in our examples here, this is why we get `/Users/nelle` as our home directory and this is where we will begin our adventure.
 Typically, when you open a new command prompt you will be in your home directory to start.

 Now let's learn the command that will let us see the contents of our own filesystem.
-We can see what's in our home directory by running `ls`, which stands for "listing":
+We can see what's in our home directory `/Users/nelle/` by running `ls`, which stands for "listing":

 ~~~ {.bash}